The aim of this network is to promote the application and viability of small water and wastewater systems in:

 - Small developments

 - Facilitate knowledge sharing between members in the reticulation and treatment of potable water, stormwater management and reuse, and sewage, its reuse and mining.

 - Encourage a greater appreciation of the sustainability of decentralised systems in the broader water industry across Australia.

 General information about SWWS

-- Existing infrastructure is inadequate;
+- Existing infrastructure is non-existent and/or inadequate

 - Lack of protocol and suitable processes for operation and maintenance of existing treatment infrastructure and;